Limits of Safe AI Deployment: Differentiating Oversight and Control: Literature Review

 Finally, \citet{Bengio2024}, in his US Senate testimony, focused on catastrophic outcomes and underscored four areas where human choices shape AI risk; "(1) access—who can tinker with powerful AIs, what protocols must they follow, under what kind of oversight?
-(2) misalignment—the extent to which powerful AIs act not as intended by their developers, potentially causing severe or even catastrophic harm;” as well as “(3) raw intellectual power… and (4) scope of actions—the ability to affect the world and cause harm in spite of society’s defenses.“ However, once again the technical question of how oversight is accomplished and whether it is effective is left unanswered.
+(2) misalignment—the extent to which powerful AIs act not as intended by their developers, potentially causing severe or even catastrophic harm” as well as “(3) raw intellectual power… and (4) scope of actions—the ability to affect the world and cause harm in spite of society’s defenses.“ However, once again the technical question of how oversight is accomplished and whether it is effective is left unanswered.

-With that background, and keeping in mind the problem of proposing new idea in already saturated fields \cite{Munroe2011}, we introduce domain-specific definitions of each of the two terms.
+With that background, and keeping in mind the problem of proposing new ideas in already saturated fields \cite{Munroe2011}, we introduce domain-specific definitions of each of the two terms, and provide a typology which is outlined in Figure \ref{fig:typology}.
 We group them together as supervision - not to suggest that this additional term is useful on its own, but as a collective term for both methods for the below discussion.